On Atomic Line Opacities for Modeling Astrophysical Radiative Transfer: Summary and Discussion

 \section{Summary and Discussion}

 In this letter we showed that the choice of line treatment in simulation can have an orders of magnitude effect on the introduced opacity, focusing on non-relativistic optically thick plasma.
 In \S~\ref{sec: bound-free EOS} and fig. \ref{fig: bf opacity}, we compared the \textit{bound-free} opacity from our opacity table in \citet[][- \citetalias{morag_frequency_2023}]{morag_frequency_2023}, against the opacity given in the literature by \citet[][- \citetalias{blinnikov_comparative_1998}]{blinnikov_comparative_1998} , finding orders of magnitude difference.
 We concluded that the discrepancy in the tables in bound-free processes is likely due to deviations in the underlying plasma equation of state (EOS).
-We previously showed in \citet[][- \citetalias{morag_shock_2024}]{morag_shock_2024} that our bound-free opacity agrees with TOPS \citep{colgan_new_2016}, another opacity table from the literature.
 In \S~\ref{sec: bound-bound opacity} (figs. \ref{fig: bb opacity higher-res} and \ref{fig: bb opacity Blin vs ours}) we made a similar comparison, focusing on \textit{bound-bound} opacity.
 We were able to reproduce the opacities presented in \citetalias{blinnikov_comparative_1998} by employing the \citetalias{eastman_spectrum_1993} prescription (eqs. \ref{eq: Eastman Pinto 93} and \ref{eq: tau sobolev}).
 At the expansion time $t_{\rm exp}$ presented, this reproduced opacity was found to be orders of magnitude lower than the `static' average absorption opacity $\left<\kappa_\nu\right>_{\rm i}$ extracted from the high-resolution \citetalias{morag_frequency_2023} table.
+In \S~\ref{sec: alternative approach}, we proposed a modification to the average emission / absorption opacity that includes a limit on line-strength based on photon frequency shift during expansion.
+We show an example of this limit in fig. \S~\ref{fig:example opacity t_exp limit}.
+We reiterate our formula modifying the Sobolev line strength $\kappa_l$, given by